turkishrational/mp3play/README.md

 But this source code (view) modifications/fixes would not affect EXE file.
 (Except any possible bugfixes and optimizations.)

 Perhaps I can modify and optimize source code in near future for increasing speed and decreasing file size.
-This will be depended on TRDOS 386 adaptatition of the nocash MP3 player.)
+This will be depended on TRDOS 386 adaptation of the nocash MP3 player.)

 NOTE: TRDOS 386 adaptation/port of this MP3 player is not ready yet.